Bruno-Diego/Bruno-Diego/README.md

 😎 Hi!
 I'm Bruno! 👋

 - 🔭 I’m currently working on a private company, but open for new opportunities!
+- 👔 I’m currently a Junior Full Stack Software Developer
-- 🌱 I’m currently learning Professional Javascript.
+- 🌱 I’m currently training to master Professional Javascript.

 <div align="center">
   <a href="https://github.com/Bruno-Diego">